umarhassan-mitodl/18.s096-fall-2013/content/pages/case-studies.md

   youtube_id: null
 ---

 Some of the case studies use R, a free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
-For more information and to download the software, visit The {{% resource_link "96497ba8-edd3-4e96-9b38-3f776b009001" "R Project for Statistical Computing site" %}}.
+For more information and to download the software, visit The [R Project for Statistical Computing site](http://www.r-project.org/).

 {{< tableopen >}}
 {{< theadopen >}}